Grid-Converter System#

 comparison, see more details in Converters.
 The carrier comparison is

-implemented in the class gritulator.model.CarrierComparison
+implemented in the class gritulator.model.CarrierComparison.
+If the

 switching ripple is not of interest in simulations, the carrier comparison can